MicrosoftDocs/dynamics365-guidance/guidance/resources/overview.md

 ms.custom: bap-template #Required; don't change.
 ---

-# What are the implementation tools and samples
+# Introduction to Dynamics 365 implementation tools and samples

 On Microsoft Learn, Microsoft publishes guidance to help implement solutions with Dynamics 365 apps.
 We've also started new content for tools and samples that we provide in [GitHub](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master).
 This article provides an overview of the tools and samples.